Category: Uncategorized

 • A strategy to counter the battle between the current and future self

-• 9 simple and effective ways to use this strategy everyday with clients
+• 9 simple and effective ways to use this strategy (every day) with clients

-*The featured partner for this episode is Knudge, an automated system to help clients actually follow through on their tasks and reach their financial goals.
+• The featured partner for this episode is Knudge, an automated system to help clients actually follow through on their tasks and reach their financial goals

 60: Using Money To Accumulate Happiness Rather Than Wealth with Chris Budd